shadowk1tten/Sword-of-Blossoming-Dawn-Calculator/README.md

  - Building more AD causes you to heal more off of enemies while AP heals more from waves (due to how helia works)

 Augments I'm not entirely certain of (help would be awesomesauce if anyone reading this has information on how they function)
- - Symphony of War (seems to use season 11 lethal tempo, conq i can calculate pretty easily)
+ - Symphony of War (seems to use season 11 lethal tempo, conq i can calculate pretty easily) I HAVENT SEEN IT IN WEEKS SO I CANT TEST HOW MUCH ATTACK SPEED IT GIVES

 Things that don't work
  - Symphony of War is selectable but does not do anything until i figure out how much AS is gives